 Home Learning as practice of key skills

 - Reading at least three times a week.
-This can vary depending on the age and confidence of the child.
 Children can practice and share their reading by reading out loud to an adult, or as children become more confident, they can record themselves in Reading Journals and maybe just explain key points about their independent reading to an adult.
-Time when an adult reads to a child is also crucial to promote a love of books. www.oxfordreadingbuddy.com
+Time when an adult reads to a child is also crucial to promote a love of books.
+We have a subscription to readingbuddy.com and oxfordowl.com, which have a range of e-books for children to read online.
+Part of the Reading Buddy subscription includes a quiz; your child’s class teacher will monitor how well they are doing on the quizz

 - Number fact learning at least three times a week.
 Again this will vary depending on the age of the child but could include practice counting in 2s, 5s and 10s in Key Stage 1, or could be learning timestables in Key Stage 2. www.ttrockstars.com